Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/test-info-pages/no-tab-trap-initial-page.md

 ## Description

-When a user loads the app for the first time, they should be able to use the tab key to navigate without getting trapped.
+When a user loads the app for the first time, they should be able to use the tab key to navigate the page they land on without getting trapped.

 ## Applicability